CNSBench/workload-library/workloads/README.md

 * NUM\_INSTANCES: How many instances of this workload are being created for a particular action.
 This can be used for example to divide a fixed amount of work evenly across the number of instances that are being created.
+* volname: If a workload requires a volume, it should parameterize the name of that volume with this parameter.
+This allows CNSBench to know if a non-default volume name has been provided, so it can skip creating objects with the role "volume" (see below for information on the "role" object annotation).

 #### Multiple workload copies